cmd05/Luminosity/INSTALLATION.md

     ```

   ### 2. App Configurations
-   Setup app configurations in the Config file carefully to avoid unexpected errors <br>
+   Setup the app configurations in the Config file carefully to avoid any unexpected errors <br>

   - Add SMTP Mail details to app. <br><br>
     To setup using Gmail